camunda/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 ## The Decision Key

-A DMN XML file can contain multiple decisions - grouped by the [decision requirement diagram].
+A DMN XML file can contain multiple decisions - grouped by the [decision requirements graph].
 To distinguish the decisions, every decision must have an `id` attribute.

 ```xml